-Phillips has conducted clinics throughout Tennessee, Kentucky and Mississippi for students in middle school through college and is active as an adjudicator for music groups of all genres throughout the Southeast.
+As a performer, he remains active as a freelance trombonist in the Nashville area performing with groups ranging from the 1969 Rock and Roll Band to the Tennessee Philharmonic, Mr. Jack Daniels Silver Cornet Band, and the Nashville Wind Ensemble.
+Phillips has conducted clinics throughout Tennessee, Alabama, Florida, Kentucky, North Carolina and Mississippi for students in middle school through college and is active as an adjudicator for music groups of all genres throughout the Southeast.
 He has also published a variety of articles in the Bandworld, School Band and Orchestra and Tennessee Musician magazines and was a co-author of the MENC’s Strategies for Teaching series and has published numerous music reviews for the National Association of College Wind and Percussion Instructors’ Journal.

 Contact Information: 615.460.6408 or firstname.lastname@example.org